COVID19 Prevention Checklist Industry Guidance

 - No shared bulk food or supply items should be made available to customers, such as condiments.
 Individual-use items can be provided instead.

-- Refer to the Restaurant checklist on the DECD site for more information about food preparation and sales.
+- Refer to the food and drink service checklist on the DECD site for more information about food preparation and sales.

 - Encourage patrons to leave with their own trash items.